survivejs/webpack-book/manuscript/loading/02_images.md

 }
 ```

+The following loaders provide more options:

-If you want the raw SVG content, you can use the [raw-loader](https://www.npmjs.com/package/raw-loader) for this purpose. [svg-inline-loader](https://www.npmjs.com/package/svg-inline-loader) goes a step further and eliminates unnecessary markup from your SVGs.
-These loaders can be valuable if you want to inject the SVG content to directly to JavaScript or HTML markup.
+* [raw-loader](https://www.npmjs.com/package/raw-loader) gives access to the raw SVG content.
+* [svg-inline-loader](https://www.npmjs.com/package/svg-inline-loader) goes a step further and eliminates unnecessary markup from your SVGs.

-[svg-sprite-loader](https://www.npmjs.com/package/svg-sprite-loader) can merge separate SVG files into a single sprite, making it potentially more efficient to load as you avoid request overhead.
+* [svg-sprite-loader](https://www.npmjs.com/package/svg-sprite-loader) can merge separate SVG files into a single sprite, making it potentially more efficient to load as you avoid request overhead.
 It supports raster images (*.jpg*, *.png*) as well.
+* [svg-url-loader](https://www.npmjs.com/package/svg-url-loader) loads SVGs as UTF-8 encoded data urls.
+The result is smaller and faster to parse than base64.

-[react-svg-loader](https://www.npmjs.com/package/react-svg-loader) emits SVGs as React components meaning you could end up with code like `<Image width={50} height={50}/>` to render a SVG in your code after importing it.
+* [react-svg-loader](https://www.npmjs.com/package/react-svg-loader) emits SVGs as React components meaning you could end up with code like `<Image width={50} height={50}/>` to render a SVG in your code after importing it.

 T> You can still use *url-loader* and the tips above with SVGs too.